COVID-19 Update - 05/1/2021

 The club has five permanent full-sized lawns and a grade II listed pavilion in Highfields Park.
-It has also recently secured the lease on the adjacent former bowls greens and disused bowls pavilion and hopes soon to be able to embark on repairing and restoring both.
-Players range in strength from complete beginners to world class.
+We have also recently secured the lease on the adjacent former bowls greens and disused bowls pavilion and are pursuing an ambitious programme of improvements to make our facilties more welcoming, attractive and accessible.
 Membership is open to anyone interested in Croquet.
+Our existing members range in playing strength from complete beginners to world class and we provide coaching at all levels.

 If you would like to get more of a flavour of the game and what sort of people it might appeal to, please click on the following links to short video or sound clips: